mongodb/specifications/source/unified-test-format/unified-test-format.rst

 The structure of this document is as follows:

-- ``type``: Optional string or array of strings.
-One or more classifications of errors, at least one of which should apply to the expected error.

-  Valid types are as follows:
+- ``isError``: Optional boolean.
+If true, the test runner MUST assert that an error was raised.
+This is primarily used when no other error assertions apply but the test still needs to assert an expected error.
+Test files MUST NOT specify false, as `expectedError`_ is only applicable when an operation is expected to raise an error.

+- ``isClientError``: Optional boolean.
+If true, the test runner MUST assert that the error originates from the client (i.e. it is not derived from a server response).
+If false, the test runner MUST assert that the error does not originate from the client.

-  - ``client``: client-generated error (e.g. parameter validation error before a command is sent to the server).
+  Client errors include, but are not limited to: parameter validation errors before a command is sent to the server; network errors.

-  - ``server``: server-generated error (e.g. error derived from a server response).

 - ``errorContains``: Optional string.
 A substring of the expected error message (e.g. "errmsg" field in a server error document).
 The test runner MUST assert